Overcome Procrastination with EFT-Tapping

 Go around 7–10 times.

-Check in with your body.
+Take a deep breath and check in with your body.

 Does the belief still feel true?